 Maximum functionality and protection through the repair assistant in iOS 18

-The Repair Assistant in iOS 18 is a useful addition for iPhone owners who use original Apple parts.
-It ensures that everything runs smoothly after a repair and gives you the opportunity to configure your iPhone yourself.
-The function is particularly useful for older repairs in which original parts were already installed.
-This way you can ensure that your iPhone works optimally without having to go to the Apple Store.
-The Repair Assistant currently supports models from the iPhone 12 onwards and is easy to find in the settings as soon as a configurable part is detected.
-This gives Apple more flexibility in the use of original parts and at the same time protects against the misuse of stolen components through the activation lock.
-Are you looking for new accessories?
-Visit our Amazon Storefront – there you will find a variety of products from leading providers, including for HomeKit and more!
+The Repair Assistant in iOS 18 is a useful addition for iPhone owners who use genuine Apple parts.
+It ensures that everything runs smoothly after a repair and offers you the option to configure your iPhone yourself.
+This feature is particularly useful for older repairs that already used genuine parts.
+This allows you to ensure your iPhone is working optimally without having to visit an Apple Store.
+The Repair Assistant currently supports models from iPhone 12 onwards and is easily found in Settings as soon as a configurable part is detected.
+This allows Apple to create more flexibility in the use of genuine parts while also protecting against the misuse of stolen components through Activation Lock.
+Looking for new accessories?
+Visit our Amazon Storefront – there you'll find a wide variety of products from leading manufacturers, including products for HomeKit and more!
 (Image: Apple)

 - iOS 18 adds practical new features to iCloud Mail